 Demographics & Enrollment

-BEFORE Harvey, projected enrollment was 77,233.
-POST-Harvey the enrollment is 77,500+.
 Enrollment numbers are fluid and change daily.
-Population and Survey Analysts, the district's demographers project that in 2017-18 Katy ISD's enrollment will increase by 2,800 new students.
+Current (2020-21) District enrollment is close to 85,000 students.
 This is consistent with the Katy ISD student growth patterns over the past five years.

 What schools or areas are multi-family units likely to impact? (response provided by PASA)